I am a Senior Researcher at Microsoft Research, New York.

 I am currently active in reinforcement learning theory, interactive learning, representation learning, and language and vision problems.
 I also have interest in computational social science, and data and society.

-News: We have a new paper on interactive learning that only uses language feedback (i.e., no reward, actions, etc.).
+News: We have a new paper on interactive learning at ICML 2021 that only uses language feedback (i.e., no reward, actions, etc.).